percyfal/ratatosk/README.md

 ![HaloPlex](https://raw.github.com/percyfal/ratatosk/develop/doc/ratatosk_pipeline_haloplex.png)

-Blue boxes mean active processes (the command was run with `--workers 4`, which uses 4 parallel processes).
+Blue boxes mean active processes (the command was run with `--workers 4`).
 Note that we need to know what labels are applied to the file name (see issues).
 In this iteration, for the predefined pipelines the file names have been hardcoded.

 ## Implementation ##